Several injured after car plows into crowd in Munich – DW – 02/13/2025

 "The driver of the vehicle was secured on the spot; he currently poses no further danger," police said.

-Broadcaster RB24 said the group reportedly consisted of people carrying out a token strike.
+Broadcaster BR24 said the group reportedly consisted of people carrying out a token strike by the trade union Verdi.

+It also quoted eyewitnesses as saying two men had been in the car, with one of them being shot by police and carried away.
+Police were calling on the public to refrain from speculation, it said.

 The incident has occurred just a day before high-ranking politicians from across the world gather in the city for the prestigious Munich Security Conference.